lenkakt/zephyr-os-labs/config/README.md

 In this section, we will focus on all possible parameterizations and configurations that affect the final behaviour of your system.

 These are:
-You set the resulting system's source code composition and properties with parameters in prj.conf file using the KConfig syntax.
+You set the resulting system's source code composition and properties with parameters in prj.conf file using the Kconfig syntax.

 You set how the system is compiled and assembled from the sub-applications in CMakeLists.txt.